War: Tracking the Threat of War with Iran

 article was published by The Atlantic

 facts and opinions on the possibility of an Israeli strike at

 Iran.
 The Atlantic article concludes that there is a 50 percent

-likelihood that Israel will strike the Iranian nuclear
+likelihood that Israel will strike the Iranian nuclear program by

-Iran, with Russian aid, began inserting the fuel rods into the Bushehr
+Russian aid, began inserting the fuel rods into the Bushehr

 reactor.
 Some analysts believed that Israel would not risk an

 attack after August 21 for because of the risk of serious nuclear

-contamination throughout the Gulf region if the reactor
+contamination throughout the Gulf region if the reactor were to be

 preparations by Israel, Syria, and Iran.
 Clues these analysts see

-which some Arab sources see as a smokescreen to deflect
+Arab sources see as a smokescreen to deflect attention away

-Iranian Revolutionary Guards chief Gen. Mohamed Ali Jafari in
+Revolutionary Guards chief Gen. Mohamed Ali Jafari in Damascus,

-Hezbollah,

-and Iranian military responses to an Israeli
+and Iranian military responses to an Israeli strike.

 --Statements made by